Perak: Cuisine

 As a melting pot of different cultures, Perak features various cuisines.
 Lemang, a Malay delicacy made from glutinous rice cooked in a bamboo tube over a slow fire, is very popular in the state.
 It is mainly served during the festivities of Eid al-Fitr (Hari Raya Aidilfitri) and Eid al-Adha (Hari Raya Haji), along with rendang.
 The method of its preparation is believed to derive partly from the indigenous Orang Asli of Perak, explaining the origins of the dish.
 Another popular Malay delicacy is tempoyak, a durian extract that is preserved and kept in a traditional urn.
-It is commonly mixed with bird's eye chillies, and eaten with other dishes.
+It is commonly mixed with bird's eye chillies and eaten with other dishes.
 Chinese cuisine is very common in Perak, because of the state's history of Chinese migration and trade relations over centuries.
 It was traditionally popular chiefly in Ipoh.
 Through over 2,000 years of contact with India, the influence of Indian cuisine also spread in Perak.
 The state is particularly known as a producer of the Bali pomelo (limau bali).
 This fruit was introduced by Hugh Low, Perak's fourth British Resident, who brought seedlings from the neighbouring Dutch East Indies and distributed them both in Penang and in Perak (mainly in Tambun).
 Other districts are also known for their agricultural production: Bidor for its guava, Hulu Perak (durian), Menglembu (groundnut), and Tapah (petai).
 Ipoh white coffee, a popular Malaysian drink, traces its origin to Ipoh.

 Sports

 Perak became a part of Malaya since 1957, and its athletes have represented Malaya, and later Malaysia, at the Summer Olympic Games, Commonwealth Games, Asian Games, and Southeast Asian Games.
 The Perak State Youth and Sports Department was established in 1964 to raise the standard of sports in the state.
 Perak hosted the Sukma Games in 1994 and 2018.
 The state has a number of sports complexes, located around Ipoh and in other districts.
 The state government allocates funds for sports development to each district-level sports association.

-Ipoh's Perak Stadium is the main stadium for Perak FA.
+Ipoh's Perak Stadium is the main stadium for Perak F.C. (formerly Perak FA).
 The team was formed in 1951, although the state had had a football team since 1921.
-Perak FA won the Malaysia FA Cup in 1990 and 2004; the Malaysia Cup in 1926, 1931, 1957, 1967, 1970, 1998, 2000, and 2018; was runner-up in the Malaysia Super League in 2006–07 and 2018; and won the President Cup Malaysia in 2006–07, 2012 and 2014.
+Perak F.C. won the Malaysia FA Cup in 1990 and 2004; the Malaysia Cup in 1926, 1931, 1957, 1967, 1970, 1998, 2000, and 2018; was runner-up in the Malaysia Super League in 2006–07 and 2018; and won the President Cup Malaysia in 2006–07, 2012 and 2014.
 The state women's football team was runner-up in the Tun Sharifah Rodziah Cup in 1977, 1979 and 1992.
 Another notable stadium in the state is Naval Base Stadium in Lumut.

-The annual field hockey tournament in Perak, the Sultan Azlan Shah Cup, traced its roots to former state sultan named Azlan Shah, an avid fan of the sport.
+The annual field hockey tournament in Perak, the Sultan Azlan Shah Cup, traced its roots to former state Sultan Azlan Shah, an avid fan of the sport.
 Perak was the first Malaysian state to introduce e-sports, in the Sukma Games.
 The state government is further targeting e-sports development with the increase in youth interest.